cobalthq/cobalt-api-docs/versions/v2/content/partner-integrations.md

 # Partner Integrations

-If you are developing a partner integration, we encourage you to set a custom `User-Agent` header identifying your integration in requests to the Cobalt API.
+We request that you set a custom `User-Agent` header when developing a partner integration.
+The custom `User-Agent` header should identify your integration.
 This allows us to identify traffic originating from your integration for analytical and troubleshooting purposes.

-Example custom header:
+### Example

 `User-Agent: PartnerCobaltIntegration/1.0.0`